-The 10 faculty projects, supported through a major gift from the Schmidt Futures Foundation, involve 19 researchers and several departments and programs, from computer science to politics.
+The 10 faculty projects, supported through a major gift from Schmidt Futures, involve 19 researchers and several departments and programs, from computer science to politics.

 The projects explore a variety of subjects, including an analysis of how money and politics interact, discovering and developing new materials exhibiting quantum properties, and advancing natural language processing through the automatic construction of novel knowledge bases.

 “We are excited by the wide range of projects that are being funded, which shows the importance and impact of data science across disciplines,” said Peter Ramadge, director of the Center for Statistics and Machine Learning (CSML).
 “These projects are using artificial intelligence and machine learning in multi-faceted ways: to unearth hidden connections or patterns, model complex systems that are difficult to predict, and develop new modes of analysis and processing.”

 CSML is overseeing a range of efforts made possible by the Schmidt DataX Fund to extend the reach of data science across campus.
 These efforts include the hiring of data scientists and overseeing the awarding of DataX grants.
 This is the second round of DataX seed funding with the first in 2019.

 The winning projects and research faculty are the following:

 Bernard Chazelle, Eugene Higgins Professor of Computer Science